 ― Thomm Quackenbush,

 We all know that feeling.
-You’re exhausted, but you can’t quite put your finger on why.
+You’re exhausted, but you can’t quite understand why.
 You’re not sick, and you’ve been getting enough sleep, but you still feel drained.
 It turns out that many things can cause this type of fatigue, and most of them have to do with our thinking.

-In this blog post, we’ll discuss some of the ways that our minds can tire us out and what we can do to get our minds out of the tired stage!
+In this blog post, we’ll discuss some ways our minds can tire us out and what we can do to get our minds out of the tired stage!

 What is mental fatigue?